auth0/docs/articles/microsites/call-api/call-api-single-page-app.md

 When your app needs to fetch user data from your API:

-1. If the user is not already authenticated, our SDK redirects the user to your Auth0 Authorization Server, requesting an Authorization Code and ID Token.
+1. If the user is not already authenticated, our SDK redirects the user to your Auth0 Authorization Server, requesting an ID Token.
-2. The user authenticates with Auth0 using one of your configured login options (e.g., username/password, social identity provider, SAML), and Auth0 responds with the code and ID Token.
+2. The user authenticates with Auth0 using one of your configured login options (e.g., username/password, social identity provider, SAML),
-3. Your app's API back-end can use the code to request an ID Token, Access Token, and Refresh Token from Auth0's Token endpoint.
-4. Auth0 responds with the user's requested tokens.
+3. Auth0 responds with the user's ID Token and Access Token.
-5. The Access Token can be used to call your API and retrieve requested data.
+3. The Access Token can be used to call your API and retrieve requested data.

 For single-page web apps, Auth0 uses the [Single-Page Login Flow](/flows/concepts/single-page-login-flow).